 It is a good practice to create color palettes or color charts.
 As reference, color palettes are a quick solution to mix the correct color.

-An example of using less saturated colors to get a realistic result:
+An example of using less saturated colors:

 Accuracy in drawing is crucial when drawing a unique object.

 For that reason, precision is the key when drawing portraits.
 Each person has a unique facial structure and any change in the structure will change the likeness of that figure.

 Different animals have different anatomical structure.
 A horse, for example, has an anatomical structure different from a donkey or a zebra.

 Correct brightness values are critical in achieving a realistic result.

 The way to get the values right is to observe by asking if the painted object is darker or lighter than the reference object, and then to correct the value accordingly.